omonimus1/blog-jade-rubick/content/posts/2021-07-19--creating-a-hiring-strategy/index.md

 Why should someone work at your company?
 Every company answers this question differently.
 Here are some valid strategies for hiring:

 * We’ll pay the median rate in your area, but we’re investing heavily in making this the place for you to do your best work -- the best work culture. (early days New Relic)
-* We’re working in a “sexy” technical area, which attracts a lot of talented people, so you can work with a great team and solve interesting problems.
+* We’re working in a compelling technical area, which attracts a lot of talented people, so you can work with a great team and solve interesting problems.
 Plus we’re making a great people-focused work environment.
 (Gremlin during my tenure there, also early days New Relic).
 * We’re making Disneyland for engineers, lots of perks and top pay, in a university like environment (early Google strategy).
 * We’ll pay really well for you to work your ass off, and in return you get a chance to work at a scale you won’t otherwise (Amazon today).
 * We won’t pay you the most, but you’ll get to spend time each week working on open source software (a local software consultancy my friend ran for a while).